Serendeep/Multivariate-Univariate-LSTM/README.md

 # LSTM Prediction Project

 ## Overview
-This project uses a Long Short-Term Memory (LSTM) neural network to predict [specific prediction, e.g., stock prices, weather conditions].
+This project uses a Long Short-Term Memory (LSTM) neural network to predict Stock Prices.
 LSTM networks are a type of recurrent neural network (RNN) capable of learning order dependence in sequence prediction problems.

 ## Getting Started